Zarxxy/rock_paper_scissors/README.md

 <h2>Overview<h2>

-<p>A simple Rock paper scissors game, inside the browsers console, created for the Javascript Fullstack curriculum on The Odin Project.<p>
+<p>A simple Rock-Paper-Scissors game, inside the browsers console.
+Created for the Javascript Fullstack curriculum on The Odin Project.<p>